Mar-Los/shrink_circles/README.md

 # Shrink Circles
-An arcade javascript browser game created using js classes.
+A javascript browser game created using js classes.
 It runs live at [this website](http://circles.titanus.cz).
 Only mouse behaviour is implemented at the moment, so the game can't be played on a mobile phone.

 ## Features
 - Clear design using JS classes